stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 So, Owen, apologies, your question has somewhat also already been answered.
 So it's not that we don't care or love you, and we still will-- it's not your fault.
-We still love you.
-Um, __[laughing]__ so the general question.
+We still love you. _(laughing)_ So the general question.
 Hey, "How much of the show is improvised, and how much is scripted, planned, or known in advance?"
-Um, so...
+So...
 The show, basically, from the door opening... at the start... to the door closing at the end... normally one-take improvised.
 Like, we will edit out mistakes, but it's not like we stop and then go, "Right, how do we do this?
 How do we do that?"

 #### BEN

-Well actually--
+Well, actually--

 #### TIM